Waltham Abbey Church

-The new abbey needed a new church, and a range of monastic buildings.
-A grand new church was begun to the north of the present church, and was surrounded by cloister and domestic buildings.
+The new abbey needed a new church and a range of monastic buildings.
+A new church was begun to the north of the present church and was surrounded by a cloister and domestic buildings.
 The abbey was dissolved by Henry VIII, and Henry briefly considered making the monastic church into a new cathedral.
 He decided against it, and the church was completely destroyed, along with most of the monastic buildings.

 The Children's Window

 This small window in the south aisle was designed by Henry Holiday, a Pre-Raphaelite artist who worked with Edward Burne-Jones.
 In 1861 Holliday was commissioned by William Burges to create stained glass to fill an empty window space.
 Money for the window was donated by the children of the parish, so it is know as The Children's Window.

 The Denny tomb is typical of the late Elizabethan period, showing the coule on their sides, heads supported on bent elbows, facing the viewer.
 The costumes are painted and gilded, and the base of the tomb depicts the couple's 10 children.
 Near the Denny memorial, against the east wall, is a worn late 16th century alabaster effigy to Lady Elizabeth Greville, the aunt of Lady Jane Grey (the Nine Days queen).

 The west end of the nave was rebuilt in the 13th century, though it suffered a great deal of damage in the Reformation.
 At the east end of the south aisle is a Lady Chapel, built in the 14th century and featuring a late 15th century 'Doom', or wall painting of The Biblical Day of Judgement.
 The painting was covered by whitewash at the Reformation and only uncovered during repair work in 1876.